 “Before & After” Portfolio

-Below are samples of the proofreading work I’ve done for advertising agencies — who appreciate the eagle eye of an individual like myself trained in traditional typography.
+Below are samples of the proofreading work I’ve done for advertising agencies — who especially appreciate the eagle eye of someone trained in traditional typography like me.
 Click the “Before” and “After” buttons to compare (a) the document as I received it with (b) the marked-up, proofed pages.
 Note on the latter that I “slice and dice” the content in PDF files I receive (same for websites) into chunks that can be enlarged for easy reading when printed out for proofing.
 Marked-up pages are then scanned back to a PDF for the client.

 Specializing in branding/marketing collateral and websites